boctulus/simplerest/public/assets/adminlte/docs/javascript/iframe.md

 ###### Data API
 {: .text-bold }
-Activate the plugin by adding `data-bs-widget="iframe"` to the `.content-wrapper`.
+Activate the plugin by adding `data-widget="iframe"` to the `.content-wrapper`.
 If you need to provide onCheck and onUncheck methods, please use the jQuery API.

 ###### jQuery
 {: .text-bold }